 Cement render is a massive, thick and immovable covering over a building’s substrate.
-Cement render was first used in Europe hundreds of years ago to coat brick, stone, and mud buildings.
-Any building constructed of these materials needs a quality cement render over it.
+It was first used in Europe hundreds of years ago to coat brick, stone, and mud buildings.
+Any building constructed of these materials needs a quality render over it.
 Here at Zaks Render, we’re a family-owned business who’s made it our mission to give our customers high-quality cement rendering.
 Without a well-applied, compatible cement render, your building can decay rapidly.

 What is cement render?

 Cement render is premixed sand and cement with a flat finish, smoothed and sponged to improve the appearance and weather resistance of brick, block and concrete structures.
 Cement render is not only a science, but it’s also an art.
 A highly-trained expert needs to thoroughly inspect your building so they can get a render mix that is compatible with your building.
-Usually, cement render is applied to a building’s exterior walls, but it can also be applied to interior walls, too.
+Usually, it is applied to a building’s exterior walls, but it can also be applied to interior walls, too.

 What is cement render made out of?